anthonymoralez/lime-tutorials/tutorial-06/README.md

 NOTE: This tutorial is copied from [the original at OutlawGameTools.com](http://lime.outlawgametools.com/tutorials/06-using-objects-to-do-cool-stuff/)

-## 06 – Using Objects to Do Cool Stuff
+## 06 ï¿½ Using Objects to Do Cool Stuff
 Difficulty: Beginner

 Duration: 20 minutes